Medical Side Effects

 It will be very helpful if your medical records reflect the issues you have been dealing with in regard to your medication.
 Now that most medical professionals use computerized medical records, you will likely answer “yes” or “no” to a predetermined list of symptoms at the beginning of your visit.
 This is better than nothing, but actual commentary by the treating physician carries more weight.
 So, be specific and explain not only what side-effects you are experiencing, but exactly how these symptoms are affecting your daily life.

 Additionally, it is important for you to mention any side-effects when filling out daily activity and disability forms.
 Again, it is important to not simply state what the side-effects are, but how they are affecting your ability to function and complete ordinary tasks.

-Does fatigue create such a need for naps and rest that the patient has to lie down several hours each day?
-This alone may preclude full-time work.
+Does a particular medication bring on extreme fatigue?
+If the patient needs to lie down for several hours each day, this alone may preclude full-time work.

 Is concentration disrupted to the point of not being able to focus?
 Is it difficult for the patient to manage his or her finances?
 Track appointments?
 Or even shop for groceries?